307F Peabody Hall

 Cervantes-Soon’s teaching and research interests revolve around pedagogical practices that address the needs and concerns of culturally and linguistically diverse learners in U.S. schools and subaltern young women in the borderlands.
 Her research interests include bilingual and ESL education, minority issues in education, teacher development, critical pedagogy, Latina/Chicana feminisms, and language education policy.

-Cervantes-Soon received her Ph.D. from the University of Texas at Austin in Curriculum and Instruction, with a specialization in Cultural Studies in Education and graduate portfolios in Women’s and Gender Studies and in Mexican American Studies.
-Prior to that she received her Master of Education as Instructional Specialist in Bilingual Education with a focus on Dual Language Immersion Education from the University of Texas at El Paso, and a Bachelor if Interdisciplinary Studies, specializing in Bilingual Education with an emphasis on Mathematics Education.
-In recent years, she has served as research fellow for the Texas Center for Education Policy, as mentor of undergraduate Latino/a students through the Intellectual Entrepreneurship and the McNair Scholars Programs at UT-Austin, and as a managing editor of Intersections Journal: Women’s and Gender Studies in Review across Disciplines.
+Cervantes-Soon received her Ph.D. from the University of Texas at Austin in Curriculum and Instruction, with a specialization in Cultural Studies in Education and graduate portfolios in Women’s and Gender Studies and Mexican American Studies/Bilingual Education.
+Prior to that she received her Master of Education as Instructional Specialist in Bilingual Education with a focus on Dual Language Immersion Education from the University of Texas at El Paso.

 - Ph.D.
 2011 - University of Texas at Austin, Curriculum and Instruction: Cultural Studies in Education